Sustainability

 The Board of Directors meets, in principle, once a month to supervise the execution of duties by directors and decide important matters, including the appointment of the representative director and executive directors, determination of basic management policies, approval of important investment plans, determination or approval of the convening of general meetings of shareholders, agenda items to be presented and the proposals and documents to be submitted (including financial statements and supplementary statements) at the general meeting of shareholders, and to hear reports on the status of business execution.
 Outside directors attend Board meetings, where they actively exchange opinions, and monitor and supervise management.
 The Board of Directors also receives regular reports on important management risks debated in the Executive Committee and the Sustainability Committee, supervises risk management and assesses its effectiveness.

-The Nomination & Compensation Committee, which acts as an advisory body to the Board of Directors, met twice in fiscal 2023 to discuss executive candidates, executive compensation policies, and the amount of executive compensation, and to give advice, recommendations, and reports to the Board of Directors.
+The Nomination & Compensation Committee, which acts as an advisory body to the Board of Directors, met three times in fiscal 2024 to discuss executive candidates, executive compensation policies, and the amount of executive compensation, and to give advice, recommendations, and reports to the Board of Directors.

 We have introduced a monetary compensation scheme that involves the granting of transfer-restricted shares to internal directors as an incentive to consistently improve our corporate value and to promote a deeper sense of shared value with our shareholders.